h3nse/Wizardly-Doomed-Wizards/README.md

 ## Conditions
 ### Temperature

-A low temperature makes you frozen and more susceptible to damage A high temperature makes you take damage, and in some cases catch fire
+A low temperature makes you frozen and more susceptible to damage.
+A high temperature makes you take damage, and in some cases catch fire

 ### Charge